Orange-OpenSource/ods-ios/docs_release/README.md

     export ODS_APPLE_ISSUER_ID = <your_issuer_ID>
     export ODS_APPLE_KEY_CONTENT = <your_key_content>

-    fastlane prod upload: true"
+    bundle exec fastlane prod upload:true
-    # set true if you want to upload app to Test Flight, false otrherwise.
+    # set "upload" to true if you want to upload app to TestFlight, false otrherwise.
     ```

 ### Publish release to GitHub